 With all apologies, it’s laughable.
-Simply change the name of the god and even my friend would (or at least should) reject it as silly.
-I don’t accept the claim precisely because it’s an easily exposed fallacy.
+Simply change the name of the god and the same colleague would (or at least should) reject it as silly.
+I don’t accept the claim precisely because it’s an easily exposed logical fallacy.
 It’s an absurd claim couched in circular reasoning.

-Yet ultimately, this is the rhetorical tactic all too often employed by those who cannot reconcile their claims in the “revelatory” nature of biblical texts discussing social relationships (slavery, marriage, etc.) with our modern ethic: they tackle the person instead of tackling the problem (the very definition of an “ad hominem” attack), and they deflect from their lack of a solution by laughing, mocking, and declaring, “You fool!” to those asking them to reconcile their contradictory claims.
+Yet ultimately, this is the rhetorical tactic all too often employed by those who cannot reconcile their claims in the “revelatory” nature of biblical texts discussing social relationships (slavery, marriage, etc.) with our modern ethic: they tackle the person instead of tackling the problem–the very definition of an “ad hominem” attack)–and they deflect from their lack of a solution by laughing, mocking, declaring, “You fool!” and invoking other anti-intellectual slogans at those simply asking them to reconcile their own contradictory claims.

-At the end of the day, his only response is that I don’t believe the fallacious argument, so I am ineligible to point out its flaws.
+At the end of the day, my colleague’s only response is that I don’t believe the fallacious argument, so I am ineligible to point out its flaws.
 I present a logical dilemma, and his only response is, “ATHEIST!” (or in my case, “AGNOSTIC!”).